Emoinu Fish Fest: Objectives and services

 The festival aims to provide fishes for religious offerings, with which the fishery sectors would be promoted for sustainable growth and development.
 It will also act as a "One Stop Solution" to the people for Emoinu Eratpa festival.
 In this event, fresh vegetables, fruits, fishes, etc. will be available with the participation of Department of Agriculture and various other departments of the Manipur Government as well as other privately owned commercials.

 Governmental terms and conditions

 The Manipur Government mandates that the farmers should sell their fish at the price rate fixed by the department concerned.
-The transportation charges for the participating fish farmers will be beared by the governmental department.
+The transportation charges for the participating fish farmers will be borne by the governmental department.
 The department will provide the stalls at free of cost.
 The timing at which farmer should bring their fish products to the venue is between 9 AM to 11 AM.

 According to an instruction by the Government, the fish sellers should bring their own weighing machines and should separately keep their fishes, species-wise, so that the governmental assessment officials could check them properly.